Board of Directors

 Linda Green commenced teaching in 1979 and is currently Principal of Robert Townson Public School.
 She served as a member of the Supervisory Committee for two years and was elected to the Board in 1997, and as Deputy Chairperson in 2009.
 Mrs Green is a member of the Audit Committee, Nominations Committee, and the Teachers Mutual Bank Advisory Committee.

 BCom, LLB (Hons), MCom (Hons), LLM, PhD, Grad Dip Fin SIA, CA, FCPA, FFin

 Tyrone Carlin is Deputy Vice-Chancellor (Academic) at Southern Cross University.
 Prior to joining Southern Cross University he was Professor of Financial Regulation and Reporting at the University of Sydney.
 His senior leadership experience includes service as Deputy Vice-Chancellor (Registrar) and Pro Vice-Chancellor (Education Operations) at the University of Sydney, Co-Dean of the University of Sydney Business School and Dean of Law at Macquarie University.
 He is a director of Universities Admission Centre (NSW & ACT) and the Urological Society of Australia and New Zealand.
-Professor Carlin is a member of the Audit Committee, as well as a member of the Risk and Compliance Committee, and the UniBank Advisory Committee.
+Professor Carlin is Chair of the Audit Committee, as well as a member of the Risk and Compliance Committee and the UniBank Advisory Committee.

 The Hon.
 Verity Firth

 BA LLB; GAICD